 Also note: If you're about to make a cocktail and your recipe asks for a shot, it usually refers to a jigger shot.
 A jigger shot means 1.5 oz of liquor.

 And by the way, if you don't have a jigger at home, I suggest getting one.
 It's an absolutely essential tool for your home bar.

 To answer this, you need to convert oz into ml.
 1 oz is approximately 30ml.
 So 1.5 oz of liquor is about 45ml (to be precise, it's 44ml, but 45ml is easier to memorize), and 2 oz equals 60ml.
 Here's a tool that helps converting these amounts.

 The same goes for cl: 1 cl is 10ml, so 1 oz equals 3 cl, 1.5 oz equals 4.5cl, and 2 oz equals 6cl.
 Once you know that, converting amounts from oz to ml or cl becomes pretty straightforward.

 The shot sizes vary a lot depending on where you order it.
 Every country in the world seems to have its own shot size standards.
 You don't have to travel far to notice that a shot isn't always what you expect it to be.
 Check out the graphic below to see how many ounces you get per shot around the world.

 On a final note

-Before mixology became my passion, I assumed a shot is something like a global standard and didn't consider it could be different in other places.
+Before mixology became my passion, I assumed a shot would be a fixed international standard and didn't consider the possibility that it could be different in other places.
 Maybe you did, too?

-So, the next time you have a shot, you perhaps look at it differently. -At least at the first one.
+So, the next time you have a shot at a new place, you know what you will get. -At least at the first one.
 After the fourth, things get blurry anyway.